MLHale/nebraska-gencyber-modules/2019/introduction_to_computational_thinking_and_design_process/README.md

 Use the sheet of paper you are given to create a basic prototype of the design you came up with.
 Write down your thoughts after building it.
 How do you think it will work?

 #### Test
 Test your prototype airplane by flying it in the hallway.
 How far did it fly?
+What other information would be useful to gather in your tests?
 How would you use this information to improve your design if you were to build a new prototype?
-Write down your thoughts in the workbook.
+Write down your answers and thoughts in the workbook in the `test` section.

 ### Reflection and takeaways
 The design process is useful for conceptualizing a problem and exploring different solutions that meet all of your user's needs or meet the requirements of the problem.
 Often, breaking a problem down into subproblems can help you tackle complex issues.
 Components can be used in more than one way for more than one purpose.
 This leads to `reuse` and is a positive side effect of `modularization` and `resource encapsulation`.